 “Check out the surface model, security and how it runs,” Venuto said.
 “Ask about your access to payroll specialists and whether they’re well versed with tax laws in your state.
 Do your research.”

 Before you make any agreement, read your contract thoroughly to make sure it doesn’t have built-in price increases.
 Contract length can vary, but you want to find out if the contract automatically renews.
 It’s also important to understand how the cancellation process works so you don’t get stuck or heavily charged when you’re ready to close your account.
 Find out how much notice you must give, and any cancellation costs the company may charge.
 Be wary of signing any contract that has a liquidated damages clause, as it can be very expensive to get out of.

 Also look into the company's employee onboarding process, and see if there's a free trial so you can take the service for a test run before you commit.

 A certified public accountant is a financial advisor who helps businesses, entrepreneurs and other organizations map out their finances and reach their fiscal goals.

 “I would never say payroll replaces CPAs,” said Sara Menke, CEO of Premier Talent Partners.
 “But they can complement one another because [payroll companies] don’t offer the same work as an accountant.”

 CPAs can do more than handle your payroll records.
 They offer tax and accounting consultations and help you make financial decisions.
 And yes, they can be very helpful when it comes to payroll processing and administration.
-A CPA will ensure your team is paid on time and your retirement withholdings are properly deducted, and they can handle your payroll taxes as well as your workers' compensation insurance.
+A CPA will ensure your team is paid on time and your retirement withholdings are properly deducted, and they can handle your payroll taxes as well as your insurance policy.
 They can also keep track of payroll reports, expense reimbursements and profit-sharing disbursements.

 “They provide an extremely high level of service to a small business owner,” Menke said.
 “It’s not just bookkeeping and the incoming and outgoing of cash management and investments; it’s future strategy.
 We do a really good job of keeping clients compliant.”